 - NCZ 1 900mm vertical plane on the outside of the internal barrier.
 This can be located anywhere within the perpendicular height of the barrier or anywhere between horizontal components including handholds and footholds. - NCZ 2 Is a quadrant created by a 900 mm radius from the top of NCZ 1 one.
 NCZ 2 is always immediately adjacent to NCZ 1 on all barrier. - NCZ 3 Is a quadrant created by a 900mm radius from the top of the barrier and applies to the outside of the barrier.
 Where NCZ 1 is below the top of a barrier, NCZ 3 extends vertically down from NCZ 1. - NCZ 4 Is applicable to all barriers with vertical openings 10 100mm in width.
-It is rectangular space that is 900 mm high by 300 mm deep and located on the inside of the barrier and aligns with NCZ 1. - NCZ 5 Is a quadrant created by a 900mm radius down from the top of the inside of a boundary barrier. - NCZ 5 is only applicable to Boundary Barrier See Boundary barrier and intersecting internal barriers Section.
+It is rectangular space that is 900 mm high by 300 mm deep and located on the inside of the barrier and aligns with NCZ 1. - NCZ 5 is only applicable to Boundary Barrier.
+It is a quadrant created by a 900mm radius down from the top of the inside of a boundary barrier.